Polyjapan/ji-shop/README.md

 - [ ] Actual shop
   -  [ ] List products for the active edition or show an error page
   -  [ ] Select products and purchase them
-  -  [ ] Fill additional info when required
-  -  [ ] Upload photos when required
   -  [ ] Go to the payment page and pay
   -  [ ] IPN script is triggered and the tickets are sent
   -  [ ] Display bought tickets on the user page